 The software development process is examined from initial requirements analysis to operation and maintenance.
 Student teams develop a software system from requirements to delivery, using disciplined techniques.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: CSCI 212 or CSCI 212W, or CSCI 309 or CSCI 315, and at least two additional computer science courses at the 300-level or above. or consent of department chair.
+Prerequisite: CSCI 212 or CSCI 212W or CSCI 315, and CSCI 309, and at least two additional computer science courses at the 300-level or above. or consent of department chair.

 Offered: Fall (even years), Spring.